utrescu/AdventOfCode2021/day18/README.md

 ## Part 2

-ou notice a second question on the back of the homework assignment:
+You notice a second question on the back of the homework assignment:

 What is the largest magnitude you can get from adding only two of the snailfish numbers?